Uncovering Coordinated Cross-Platform Information Operations Threatening the Integrity of the 2024 U.S. Presidential

-To analyze the online discourse surrounding the 2024 U.S. Election, we continuously collected a large dataset of public tweets accessible via $\mathbb{X}$'s web interface.\footnote{\url{https://x.com/home?lang=en}} The data was gathered by tracking, in real time, specific election-related keywords (see \textit{Appendix}).
+To analyze the online discourse surrounding the 2024 U.S. Election, we continuously collected a large dataset of public tweets accessible via $\mathbb{X}$'s web interface.\footnote{\url{https://x.com/home}} The data was gathered by tracking, in real-time, specific election-related keywords (see the \textit{Appendix}).
 This methodology allowed us to capture a wide range of user-generated content related to the election.
-The data collection spanned from May 1 to May 31, 2024.
-Our dataset, summarized in Table~\ref{tab:data-statistics}, is representative of the political and election-related conversation during this time span.
-It comprises 832,535 tweets from 347,535 distinct users (see \textit{Appendix} for further details).
+The data collection spanned from May 1 to July 31, 2024.
+Our dataset, whose top hashtags, mentions, and web domains are summarized in Table~\ref{tab:data-statistics}, is representative of the political and election-related conversation during this time span.
+It comprises 17,826,799 distinct tweets shared by 2,699,777 unique users.

 As shown in Tables~\ref{tab:data-statistics}(a) and (b), the most frequent hashtags and mentions pertain to the above-mentioned political topics.
-Hashtags like \#trump2024 and \#biden2024 dominate the conversation, while mentions of political accounts such as @gop and @joebiden are also prominent.
+Hashtags like \#GOP and \#JoeBiden dominate the conversation, while mentions of political accounts such as @MAGA and @Trump2024 are also prominent.
 This collection of tweets provides an essential resource for analyzing user behavior, engagement with political content, and patterns of interaction on social media throughout the period under scrutiny.